Second Term (February – July)

 9 ECTS, 60 hours

-The professional module will teach students in concrete skills necessary in work environments: group facilitation; writing policy briefs and consultancy reports; writing for the press; setting up a SSE; organizing an NGO campaign.
+The professional module will teach students in concrete skills necessary in work environments: policy-making at the local level; writing for the press; setting up a SSE; organizing an NGO campaign.
 The speakers will be practitioners and will share with students also their experience from their work environments (e.g. think tanks, NGOs, consultancies, newspapers) and what it takes to work there, what skills are necessary and how is the working day.
 Each course will be initiated by a core member of the masters faculty who will position the professional skill within current debates about degrowth and environmental justice, making links between theoretical issues debated in the Fundamentals module, and the practical skills.

 The course presents the practical aspects of dealing with groups, with the goal of learning to facilitate group processes (such as decision-making, collective exploration of ideas, conflict-resolution, cohesion and communication)